EvanPiro/vim-notes/ctags.md

 # `ctags`

-`ctags` enables vim to support a jump to definition.
+`ctags` enables vim to support jumping to a definition.
+This is invaluable to fast comprehension of complex processes.
 To enable it for usage from a relative path, set the following in vim config:
 ```
 set tags=./tags;